jackmu95/settings/README.md

 #### settings.has: $key

-Fired after checking if value is present in repository.
+Dispatched after checking if value is present in repository.

 | Parameter | Type | Parameter description |
 | --- | --- | --- |